 Dwight is using his gifts and skills to minister in the SIM USA Office.
-He has joined the Information Systems group to assist in the documentation of policies and procedures and other duties while Dorothy's ongoing medical needs are being addressed.
+He has joined the Information Systems group to assist in the setup of SIM USA's internal intranet, training returning missionaries in the risks and proper care in dealing with e-mail and Internet risks, documentation of policies and procedures and other duties while Dorothy's ongoing medical needs are being addressed.
 They are still on missionary support with SIM and plan to continue to minister through SIM as the Lord leads.

 God is good.
 All the time.
 All the time.
 God is good.